Congratulations to the 2020 Scholarship Winners!

-Opterus is providing 2 scholarship awards for young women, between the ages of 16-28 and enrolled/will enrol at a Canadian post-secondary institution, who are pursuing a STEM or Arts educational path.
+Opterus annually provides 2 scholarship awards for young women, between the ages of 16-28 and enrolled/will enrol at a Canadian post-secondary institution, who are pursuing a STEM or Arts educational path.
 The awards are inspired by Founder, Janet Hawkins’ mother, Dr. Helen McKilligin, and sister, Valerie Ann Hawkins.

 Dr. McKilligin led a remarkable and groundbreaking life.
 She graduated from the University of Aberdeen in 1958 with a specialty in pediatrics.
 She was a published author, writing a book with pioneering insights into the principles of neonatal nursing in 1970.
 She practiced in Newfoundland at the Grace Hospital and taught as an associate professor at the medical school at Memorial University in Newfoundland.
 She helped form the first Family Planning Association of Newfoundland that opened a birth control centre in St. John’s, which was the first of its kind in the province.
 In 1980 she moved the family to Ontario and worked for the ministry of health creating groundbreaking programs in reproductive health.
 Before retiring she also completed her fine arts degree at the OCAD University.
 Helen Rose McKilligin was my mother.
 The Helen Rose STEM Award is dedicated to her memory.